oakes/java-assignments/curriculum/week2.md

 * Review assignment (file I/O - save JSON)
 * Exercise
-  * Keep asking for input until valid input is received
   * As a group, create a `HashMap<String, ArrayList<String>>`
 * Text adventure
   * Set breakpoint in `main` to see contents of objects
-  * Create bug in `findItem` and set breakpoint
+  * Create bug and set breakpoint
   * Hotswap values
   * Write test for `battle` method
 * Debugging with IntelliJ